Precision-Optimize/CS2-Ultimate-Optimization/README.md

 6. **Network Optimizations**: Configures TCP/IP settings for lower latency and better connection stability.
 7. **Set High-Performance Power Plan**: Switches your system to a high-performance power plan.
 8. **Audio Latency Enhancements**: Reduces audio latency for better in-game sound responsiveness.
+   MORE FEATURES SOON, FEEL FREE TO CONTRIBUTE TO PROJECT.

 ---